 \label{sec:brien2011}

-A more recent paper by \cite{Brien2011} discussed a systematic approach in designing the two-phase experiment.
+A more recent paper by \cite{Brien2011} discussed a systematic approach to designing the two-phase experiment.
 This paper only considers the design with the orthogonal structure.
-Some principles described are used as the basis in developing the method of finding the optimal design in Chapter 3 and 4 of the thesis.
+Some principles described in this study are used to develop the method used to obtain the optimal design in Chapters 3 and 4.

 The first principle is to formulate the skeleton ANOVA table using this factor-allocation diagram.
-The factor-allocation diagram is the randomisation diagram as discussed in \cite{Brien2006b}. \cite{Brien2011} presents a list of rules for calculating the EMS of the ANOVA table.
-However, these rules can still be laborious to follow for the experiment with many treatment and block factors.
-Chapter 2 of this thesis presents an R package which automatically generate the ANOVA table with the EMS for any single or two-phase experiment.
+The factor-allocation diagram is the randomisation diagram, as discussed in \cite{Brien2006b}. \cite{Brien2011} presented a list of rules for calculating the EMS of the ANOVA table.
+However, these rules can be laborious to follow for experiments that involve numerous treatment and block factors.
+Chapter 2 of this thesis presents an R package that automatically generates the ANOVA table with the EMS for any single or two-phase experiment.

 \cite{Brien2011} then discussed some fundamental principles for designing the two-phase experiment.
-Firstly, the block factor of the Phase 1 experiment with the highest variation, but orthogonal to treatments, should be confounded with the block factor of the Phase 2 experiment containing the highest variation.
-This situation can be observed in Chapter 4 of the thesis in finding the optimal design where the Phase 1 experiment is randomised block design.
+First, the block factor of the Phase 1 experiment with the highest variation, but orthogonal to treatments, should be confounded with that of the Phase 2 experiment containing the highest variation.
+Such confounding can be observed in Chapter 4 of this thesis, which attempts to find the optimal design where the Phase 1 experiment uses a randomised block design.

-Furthermore, the treatment factors from either Phase 1 or Phase 2 experiment should be assigned with the random factor of Phase 2 experiment with the smallest variation.
-Thus, the test for the treatment effects is conducted with the minimal experimental error.
-The treatment effect can be confounded with multiple random effects of Phase 2 experiment which is caused by the non-orthogonal treatment structure; but, this was not discussed by \cite{Brien2011}.
-Chapter 3 and 4 of the thesis describe some designs with the non-orthogonal structure.
+Furthermore, the treatment factors from the Phase 1 or Phase 2 experiments should be assigned the random factor of Phase 2 experiment with the smallest variation.
+Thus, the test for the treatment effects is performed with the minimal experimental error.
+The treatment effect can be confounded with multiple random effects of the Phase 2 experiment, which is caused by the non-orthogonal treatment structure, but this was not discussed by \cite{Brien2011}.
+Chapters 3 and 4 describe some designs that use the non-orthogonal structure.

 \section{Proteomic experiment}